kennenfromchina/licence_plate_keyboard/README.md

 # licence_plate_keyboard

-A Chinese licence plate keyboard with cool_ui.
+A Chinese licence plate keyboard with cool_ui, support iOS, Android and Web, if you have any question with this plugin, please report issues in this repository

 ## Getting Started